Green & Grand

 By stocking Life Water bottled water in all our guest bedrooms we are supporting a fantastic charity based in Hove called Drop4Drop.
 Every bottle of Life Water consumed funds the delivery of 1000 litres of water to communities in need.
 The bottles are 100% recyclable, 100% carbon neutral, bottled in a factory powered by wind and solar energy and never exported outside of the UK.

 By working with this fantastic charity, we are striving to help alleviate the world water crisis.
 Our first project saw us sponsoring a well in Uganda, supplying clean running water to an entire community in need.
 The Nsambya 3 community of 315 people in the Mpigi District, Uganda now have immediate access to safe, clean drinking water improving their prospects of a brighter future.
-We have recently reached completion of our second clean water project in Andhra Pradesh, India, improving the health and wellbeing for all 1,468 people living in Pendluru Harijanawada.
+We have recently reached completion of our second clean water project in Andhra Pradesh, India, improving health and wellbeing for all 1,468 people living in Pendluru Harijanawada - read more here.

 Find out more about Drop4Drop